"Apr. 30, 2015 -- A shot that dissolves fat will offer people with a double chin a way to get rid of it without surgery.

 A. Serial Puncture

-B. Linear Threading (includes retrograde and
+B. Linear Threading

 - Follow national, local or institutional guidelines for use and disposal of medical sharp devices.
 Obtain prompt medical attention if injury occurs.